dialog-semiconductor/BLE_SDK6_examples/DA14531_Timer1_SW_Example/Readme.md

 #define TIMER0_EXPIRATION_COUNTER_RELOAD_VALUE     200
 ```

-- An interrupt is generated in every positive edge of the Timer0 PWM signal and
+- An interrupt is generated on every positive edge of the Timer0 PWM signal and
-- The `timer1_event1_user_callback_function()` callback function is executed upon each timer interrupt and the on LED is changing state in every **positive edge**.
+- The `timer1_event1_user_callback_function()` callback function is executed upon each timer interrupt and the on LED is changing state on every **positive edge**.

 ![timer1_capturing_cb](assets\timer1_capturing_cb.PNG)